top of page

 - Inconsistency in doctrine & practice

-- Those consistently involved with divisions, fruitless controversies, & gossiping
+- Consistently involved with divisions, fruitless controversies, & gossiping

-* For a list of specific doctrines, ideologies, practices, and worldviews that go against the Directory's standard, please see Q&A 10 on the FAQ.
+For a list of that which specifically goes against the Directory's standard, please see Q&A 10 of our FAQ.

 WHY SOVEREIGN GRACE?